sky-chaser-high/adobe-illustrator-scripts/README.md

 ### Usage
 1. Run this script.
    If you don't select an image, all images will be targeted in the document.
-2. Select a folder at the dialog that appears.
+2. Select a folder in the dialog that appears.

 ### Notes
 When selecting an image, select the image on the artboard rather than the image in the links panel.